 Individual investors often look for ways to perform due diligence for stocks.
 However, you can use due diligence in other areas like real estate, bonds, and other investment options.
-Your first step is to analyze the company’s capitalization.
+Your first step is to analyse the company’s capitalisation.
 For instance, mega and large companies have stable revenue streams, whereas small and mid-level companies experience stock fluctuations.
-So, analyze the company’s capitalization and monitor profit, revenue, and margin trends to know how well the company is doing.
+So, analyse the company’s capitalisation and monitor profit, revenue, and margin trends to know how well the company is doing.
 Your next step is to look at the company’s competitors.
 Due diligence will help you compare the company’s profit margin with that of its competitors.
 Investors should then research stock price history (both short-term and long-term).
 Examining all these things will help investors get an idea about the company.
 Performing due diligence will help you to make an informed decision.

 Due Diligence Basics for Startup Investments

 Performing due diligence for a startup investment is not the same as doing it for companies with a track record.
 This is why you need to follow a few steps that mainly focus on startup investments.
 Plan a strategy that will help you recover your money if the startup’s business fails.
 Enter your partnership or figure out other ways that will help you to lose less in case of business failure.
-Always analyze the company to see if it has a robust business plan that appears to be realistic.
+Always analyse the company to see if it has a robust business plan that appears to be realistic.